Arkine/puppeteer/README.md

 # Puppeteer testing
-Testing some concepts on how I can make a scalable and easy to use testing framework with Puppeteer
+Testing some concepts on how I can make a scalable and easy to use testing framework with Puppeteer.

+I built this tool as a way to pipe puppeteer processes through Mocha instead of having to write redundant test files.
+This way, I am able to provide a context as well as modularize the test files to make them easier to work with.
+I can also do things like chain simpler puppeteer scripts together such as login and update the context for the next test.

 ## Tools
 - Puppeteer